Workplace Etiquette Explored – Vaping at WorkLeave a Comment

 It seems that the world is in constant confusion when it comes to where we can use Electronic Cigarettes.
 With both the public and the government unsure at how to manage this ever- increasing phenomena, we will be looking at the conundrum of vaping in the workplace.

-How Vaping is Different as Smoking
+How Vaping is Different to Smoking

 Despite sharing the same name, electronic cigarettes are not covered by smoke- free legislation because they don’t produce smoke, which is hazardous to health.